 Discover the sights of Hanoi today.
 First stop will be the Ho Chi Minh Quarter and visit Ho Chi Minh's Mausoleum, followed by the Humble House on Stilts and the One Pillar Pagoda.
-Next drive to the serene Temple of Literature, Hanoi's first university.
+Next, drive to the serene Temple of Literature, Hanoi's first university.
 Later experience an exhilarating cyclo ride through Hanoi's Old Quarter.
-Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-This evening enjoy a traditional Water Puppet show.
+Each cyclo takes one traveller and is operated by a cycle driver behind the carriage.
+This afternoon you will also have the opportunity to taste some traditional egg coffee.
+This evening, enjoy a traditional Water Puppet show.

 Please note: Ho Chi Minh's Mausoleum is closed for entry on Mondays and Fridays every week and from September to December each year.
-During these times we are unable to enter the Mausoleum; however, we can view it from the outside.
+During these times, we are unable to enter the Mausoleum; however, we can view it from the outside.